Most incidents don’t start with a mistake

 These questions shift attention from hypothetical risks to the current state of the systems you are relying on.
 They make the situation visible while it is still manageable.

-From Advice to Understanding
+From idea to application

 It is not a gear guide or a checklist.
-It is a way of understanding how incidents develop, how pressure builds, and how to recognise when your margin is starting to close.
+It is a way of understanding how incidents develop, how pressure builds, and how to recognise when margin is starting to close.

 Explore the Safety Systems